 Here are the three types of foods you should focus on.

 Fats are key to making sure you’re getting enough calories during your fast, since your eating window is smaller.
-They also assist with satiation.
+Eating healthy fats assists with satiation.

-High quality protein is going to keep your blood sugar stable and keep you feeling full for hours.
+High-quality protein like those from natural, minimally processed, and organic meats and seafood, is going to keep your blood sugar stable and keep you feeling full for hours.

 Eat plenty of grass-fed beef, pasture-raised poultry, wild game meats, and fish like wild-caught salmon, sardines, and mackerel.

 Make sure you’re getting large portions of greens and non-starchy veggies with every meal, as these bulk up your feeding window with minerals and other essential nutrients.
-Supplement them with smaller servings of whole-food carb sources.
+Supplement them with smaller servings of whole food carb sources.
+High-fiber fruits and vegetables will help you feel full longer.

 Eat plenty of leafy greens like kale, collards, and spinach; starchy veggies such as sweet potato, pumpkin, and squash; berries, oranges, and avocado.